-The Patrol Division is the most widely recognized division within the Crestview Police Department.
-Uniformed members of the Patrol Division drive marked patrol vehicles and are the primary responders to calls for service.
-Typically, when a citizen dials 911 or calls the Police Department to request the assistance of a Police Officer, a Patrol Officer is the first to respond to the scene.
+Uniformed Patrol is the most widely recognized and vital component of the Crestview Police Department.
+Patrol Officers drive marked patrol vehicles and are the primary responders to calls for service.
+When a citizen dials 911 or calls the Police Department to request assistance or report a crime, a uniformed Patrol Officer is usually the first to respond to the scene.

-During their shifts, Patrol Officers are typically called upon to identify, pursue, and arrest criminals, investigate criminal offenses ranging from ordinance violations to felonies, enforce traffic laws, and resolve problems and disputes.
+During their shifts, Patrol Officers are called upon to identify, pursue, and arrest criminals, investigate complaints ranging from ordinance violations to felonies, enforce traffic laws, investigate motor vehicle crashes, search for and apprehend suspects, resolve problems and disputes, and conduct business and neighborhood security checks and foot patrols.
 Patrol Officers must have an in-depth and well-rounded knowledge of the law and possess strong observation and communication skills.

 The Patrol Division is divided into two Patrol Squads, “A” Squad and “B” Squad.
 Each Squad consists of a day shift and a night shift.
 The day shifts operate from 6:00AM – 6:00PM and the night shifts operate from 6:00PM – 6:00AM, providing 24 hour patrol coverage for the city of Crestview.